-You have the right to ask us to rectify information you think is inaccurate.
-You also have the right to ask us to complete information you think is incomplete.
-This right always applies.
+You have the right to ask us to rectify information you think is incomplete or inaccurate.

 We will not usually amend medical records.
-This is because it is important that we have a copy of the information available to Practitioners at the time they are treating you.
-Instead we usually add a note to your record to highlight the information you consider to be incorrect.
+This is because it is important that we have a copy of the information available to practitioners at the time they are treating you.
+Instead, we usually add a note to your record to highlight the information you consider to be incorrect.

 Your right to erasure

 Please note, however, that we may not always be able to comply with your request of erasure for specific legal reasons which will be notified to you, if applicable, at the time of your request.
 For example, we will not normally delete information from medical records.
 This is because it is important that we have a copy of the information available to doctors at the time they are treating you.

 Your right to restriction of processing

 You have the right to ask us to restrict the processing of your information in certain circumstances e.g., if you contest the accuracy of the personal information.